Iowa Fishing License 2023: Types, Costs and How To Buy

 Who Needs a Fishing License In Iowa?

-Iowa residents and nonresidents 16 years and older must have a valid fishing license on their person while fishing, and have paid all applicable fees.
+Iowa residents and nonresidents 16 years and older must have a valid fishing license on their person while fishing and have paid all applicable fees.

-Who is Exempt from Needing a Fishing License in Iowa?
+Who Is Exempt From Needing a Fishing License in Iowa?

 Below are the Iowa fishing license exemptions being offered.

-Resident Fishing Licenses
+Resident Fishing License Cost

 For the purposes of fishing or hunting in Iowa, you become a resident through the following:

-You are not considered a resident under this paragraph if you live in Iowa only for a special or temporary purpose including, but not limited to, hunting, fishing or trapping.
+You are not considered a resident under this paragraph if you live in Iowa only for a special or temporary purpose, including, but not limited to, hunting, fishing, or trapping.

-1. You are a full-time student at an accredited educational institution in Iowa and live in Iowa while attending the educational institution, or are a full- time student under 25 years of age at an accredited educational institution outside the state as long as at least one parent or legal guardian maintains a principal and main residence in Iowa.
+1. You are a full-time student at an accredited educational institution in Iowa and live in Iowa while attending the educational institution, or are a full-time student under 25 years of age at an accredited educational institution outside the state as long as at least one parent or legal guardian maintains a principal and main residence in Iowa.

 2. You are a student who qualifies as a resident pursuant to the above paragraph only to buy any resident license specified in section 483A.1 or 484A.2.